thatcooperguy/nvremote/README.md

 ## The Pitch

-You have a beefy NVIDIA GPU sitting in your office.
+You have a beefy NVIDIA GPU sitting in your device.
 You want to use it from your couch, your phone, or a browser tab halfway across the world.

 **NVRemote** installs a tiny agent on your GPU machine and streams the entire desktop &mdash; with hardware-accelerated encoding &mdash; to any device over a peer-to-peer WebRTC connection.
 Low latency.
 Adaptive quality.
-No cloud gaming subscription required.

 ```
 Your RTX 3090 at home  ----WebRTC P2P---->  Your laptop at a coffee shop